Washington Heights, Manhattan: 21st century

 After work from the Fort Tryon Park Trust and the New York Restoration Project throughout the 1990s and 2000s, funded by the city with the help of generous private donations, the park and its reputation were restored.

-Highbridge Park, however, had the same problems as Fort Tryon Park but went without any major restoration funding for a while, likely due to its location in a lower-income area and lack of a frequently touristed landmark like The Cloisters.
+Highbridge Park, however, had the same problems as Fort Tryon Park but went without any major restoration funding for a while, likely due to its location in a lower-income area and lack of a frequently touristed landmark like the Cloisters.
 In 1997, the New York Restoration Project began to work on maintaining the park, but without the necessary funding much of the park's disrepair continued.
-In 2016, however, the park received $30 million in restoration funding through the city's Anchor Parks initiative, with the full restoration set to be finished by 2021.
+In 2016, however, the park received $30 million in restoration funding through the city's Anchor Parks initiative, with the full restoration targeted to be finished by 2021.

 Throughout the 2010s, Washington Heights residents made modest economic gains.
 According to American Community Survey data the neighborhood's poverty rate decreased from 27% to 18% in the approximate 2008–2018 period.
 In the same period, the unemployment rate decreased from 14% to 9% and the proportion of residents with bachelor's degrees increased from 29% to 35%.
 Washington Heights has faced gentrification throughout the 2000s, with data from the New York University Furman Center finding that Washington Heights and Inwood's average residential rent had increased by 29.3% between 1990 and 2014.
-Furthermore, there have been several businesses faced with drastic rent increases, such as Coogan's, a well known restaurant and bar that managed to renegotiate with its landlord, NewYork-Presbyterian Hospital, following outcry by many locals, including Lin-Manuel Miranda.
+Furthermore, there several businesses were faced with drastic rent increases, such as Coogan's, a well-known restaurant and bar that managed to renegotiate with its landlord, NewYork-Presbyterian Hospital, following outcry by many locals, including Lin-Manuel Miranda.
 Washington Heights residents face many difficulties with the rental housing market; over a quarter of households pay the majority of their income in rent.
-As of 2014, Washington Heights and Inwood have the highest rate of severe crowding in Manhattan.
-Washington Heights also has the city's second-highest rate of serious housing code violations and its lowest rental vacancy rate.
+As of 2014, Washington Heights and Inwood had the highest rate of severe crowding in Manhattan.
+Washington Heights also had the city's second-highest rate of serious housing code violations and its lowest rental vacancy rate.